joris68/joris68.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hey, welcome to my Page!
 I'm Joris, Computer Science Student based in Berlin.
 I am interested in Programming, Math and everything that's related to that.
-In this page you can find Blogposts, Project introductions and a more detailed CV.
+In this page you can find Blogposts, academic publications, Project introductions and a more detailed CV.

-I'am interested in Cloud Engineering and Cloud Technologies.
-I could already gain professional Experience int the Microsoft Azure Cloud.
-I have joined the Google Developer Student Club to deepen my Knowledge using the Google Cloud Platform.
-Right now I am working towards my first academic publication and first big Open Source Contribution regarding the ProM-Platform.
-Stay tuned and happy Browsing.
+I like doing Sports in my freetime, going to museums or walking through parks.
+In summertime you may find me on basketball courts all around Berlin.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.